NFT-DAO/Governance-HOLON/README.md

 6. **[NFT-DAO NFT metadata standards ](https://cardano.ideascale.com/a/dtd/NFT-DAO-NFT-metadata-standards/341012-48088)**- [Discussion](https://github.com/NFT-DAO/Governance-HOLON/discussions/62)

 ## Meetings
-Meeting Minutes are recorded in Discussions (e.g. [meeting - TBA)().
+Meeting Minutes are recorded in [Discussions](https://github.com/NFT-DAO/Governance-HOLON/discussions/categories/meetings).
 To allow for threaded comments.

 For documentation of meetings and/or links to meeting videos go to [Meetings](/Meetings).
 Each folder will have its own README to guide users further.
 Each sections description should be no more than a few sentences.